AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 These related properties dictate the ideal line height for text.
 As a general rule of thumb, fonts with a larger x-height or font ascent/descent need more line height to give your sentences more breathing room so that they're not too close to each other.
 Conversely, fonts with smaller x heights and ascent/descent may need a tighter line height so that there aren't large gaps of spacing between adjacent lines of text.

-This means that when you select a font for your website, you need to play around with the line heights until things look right.
+When you select a font family, you need to inspect it carefully and play around with the line heights until things look right.
 Together with the considerations above for line length and font size, this means that choosing the perfect line height for your copy is much more nuanced than just selecting one value for paragraphs and another for headings.

-#### Be Careful with System Fonts
+#### Be Careful with System Font Stacks

 With a bit of practice, you can train your eyes to approximate the ideal line height for text, given a font family, a particular font size, and a particular line length.

-But things aren't so easy if you're using a system font stack—one that specifies fonts supported out of the box by common operating systems:
+But things aren't so easy if you're using multiple fallback system fonts:

 ```css
 html {